ADHire/wall_E/README.md

 This will move the robot forward twice, make a right turn, and move it forward twice more.

-As you move, your console will display the rovers coordinates and position.
+As you move, your console will display the rover's coordinates and position.

 If you encounter an obstacle, the rover will back up and you will need to pass it new commands.